EddyVerbruggen/nativescript-local-notifications/README.md

 LocalNotifications.hasPermission()
 ```

-## Demo app (XML)
+## Demo apps

-If you want a quickstart, clone our [demo app](https://github.com/EddyVerbruggen/nativescript-local-notifications-demo):
+### NativeScript-Core (XML)
+This demo is the one with the most options, so it's a cool one to check out:

 ```bash
 git clone https://github.com/EddyVerbruggen/nativescript-local-notifications